 This is the time between ovulation and your period starting again.
 It most commonly occurs two weeks before your period starts.
 If you were trying for a baby, and you were successful, your body will start producing human gonadotropin (hCG) and progesterone levels will start to rise.
 But, if an egg has not been fertilised, progesterone and estrogen levels will start to drop as your body gets ready to shed your uterine lining during your next period.

 During this time, you might feel a little deflated.
 If you’re not pregnant, the rapid decrease in progesterone can leave you feeling a bit like a sloth – physically and mentally.

 Here’s what you should focus on during this phase:

-Tackle those easy tasks that don’t require much mental energy (reorganise your closet or do some laundry for example!)
+- Tackle those easy tasks that don’t require much mental energy (reorganize your closet or do some laundry for example!)

 Looking for more ways to match your lifestyle with your cycle?
 Check out our blog post on cycle syncing.
 And if you still have questions, get in touch.
 We can connect you with one of our experts.